AlanAntony1/GroupESoftwareEngineering/Backlog.md

 Task: Implement Continiuous Deployment - Alan Antony\
 Description: Set up a protocol that updates website whenever GitHub is pushed too.\
 Acceptance Criteria: Change made in GitHub is updated on AWS Server.

+Task: Create a Model for available lots - Reese Zimmermann\
+Description: Initialized a Django app that runs a single test case for lot availability.
+Implemented model with basic fields to represent parking lot data and verified functionality through the initial unit test.\
+Acceptance Criteria: Model successfully created and migrated; test case for lot availability executes and passes.